Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 Whether or not push rod or pull rod suspension is better than the other largely comes down to how the rest of the car is designed.
 If an F1 car can make up aerodynamic gains using one over the other, while mitigating losses, the team will choose whichever one leads to a faster car in their testing.

-This allows teams to experiment a lot with regard to the suspension in ways they may never have before.
 Essentially, an F1 team could decide to use pull rod suspension because it gives them an aerodynamic advantage at some other part of the car, or perhaps they can package everything more compactly.

 Final Thoughts